MITLibraries/docker-matomo/README.md

 "State" for Matomo is managed/stored in at most two locations:

 * the `config.ini.php` file
-* the MySQL database
+* the MariaDB database

 The `config.ini.php` file contains some core Matomo configuration.
-There are a couple of sections worth addressing:
+There are a couple of sections worth addressing.
+First, a note about a special plugin we use.

+#### The EnvironmentVariables Plugin

+We use the [EnvironmentVariables](https://plugins.matomo.org/EnvironmentVariables) plugin that allows us to set configuration values for Matomo via environment variables via the [mitlib-tf-workloads-matomo](https://github.com/mitlibraries/mitlib-tf-workloads-matomo) infrastructure repo.

+The current practice is to set the following core configuration information in `config.ini.php` via environment variables.

+* Database connection information
+* SSL/TLS configuration
+* SMTP information

+The remainder of the configuration values should be set by modifying the [config.ini.php](./files/config.ini.php) file and building an updated container.

+#### [Plugins] and [PluginsInstalled]

-1. The `[Plugins]` section tells Matomo which plugins to enable on installation.
+The `[Plugins]` section tells Matomo which plugins to enable on installation.
 To disable a plugin, simply remove it from this section.
-Our preference is to modify this section and not the `PluginsInstalled` section, as removing a plugin from `PluginsInstalled` would remove it from the application completely. *Sadly, with the container-based Matomo, it seems to only way to activate a plugin is to use the Matomo web UI*.
+Our preference is to modify this section and not the `PluginsInstalled` section, as removing a plugin from `PluginsInstalled` would remove it from the application completely.
+While plugins can get installed in the container build, they are not automatically activated.
+There are two activation methods that can be used: via the web UI or via the CLI.
+See [Install a new plugin](https://matomo.org/faq/plugins/faq_21/) in the official Matomo documentation.

+Any time plugins are installed/removed, it is imperative to capture a backup of the `config.ini.php` file (via the EFS partition) before launching the updated container and then compare it to the `config.ini.php` file after verifying that the plugin is activated.
+This is one of the few situations where the Matomo application might update/overwrite the `config.ini.php` file.

+#### [Mail]

-1. The `[mail]` section configures the SMTP server.
+The `[mail]` section configures the SMTP server.
 Matomo uses mailers for several core functions, including password resets and reporting.
 Some related config values (e.g., `login_password_recovery_email_address`) are defined in the `[General]` section.

+All of the settings in `[mail]` are managed via environment variables that are set by the [mitlib-tf-workloads-matomo](https://github.com/mitlibraries/mitlib-tf-workloads-matomo) infrastructure repo.

+#### [General]

-1. The `[General]` section handles other configurations.
+The `[General]` section handles other configurations.
 A few of these settings are covered by the EnvironmentVariables plugin, but the rest are managed in this code.

-By using the [EnvironmentVariables](https://plugins.matomo.org/EnvironmentVariables) plugin for Matomo, we generally don't need to store much in the `config.ini.php` file.
-Instead, the [mitlib-tf-workloads-matomo](https://github.com/MITLibraries/mitlib-tf-workloads-matomo) code defines the key environment variables for the ECS service, overriding anything in `config.ini.php` and `global.ini.php`.
+#### Other configuration

 The database stores the rest of the state of Matomo: all the data itself along with the Superuser credentials and the other user accounts and credentials.